robric/wiki-contrail-controller/SSL-configuration-for-API,-neutron-server-and-openstack-keystone-in-Contrail.md

 ## 2. Download the script to create self-signed certs

-Download the script from github, if provisionig contrail release less than 3.0.3.2. otherwise the script will be available at /opt/contrail/bin/create-ssl-certs.sh when installing contrail-setup package.
+Download the script from github, if provisioning contrail release less than 3.0.3.2. otherwise the script will be available at /opt/contrail/bin/create-ssl-certs.sh when installing contrail-setup package.